open-education-hub/operating-systems/content/chapters/io/lab/content/redirections.md

 [Quiz](../quiz/execve.md)

-So the `openat()` syscalls we saw earlier come fom the `ls` process.
+So the `openat()` syscalls we saw earlier come from the `ls` process.
-Remeber how launching a command works in Bash:
+Remember how launching a command works in Bash:

 1. The Bash process `fork()`s itself
 1. The child (still a Bash process) then calls `execve()`